 - Those nasties by the way?
 We can add Nicodemus to the list of things that are afraid of Harry.
 According to Word Of Jim, Nicodemus is now terrified of Harry.
 Let me repeat that.
-Nicodemus, the two thousand year old man who has been fighting Holy Knights and the various supernatural entities in the world for literally thousands of years, is now terrified of a wizard less than forty years old.
+Nicodemus, the two thousand year old man who is allied with a fallen angel and has been fighting Holy Knights and the various supernatural entities in the world for literally thousands of years, is now terrified of a wizard less than forty years old.

 - As a result of all this, he's pretty much the ruler of Chicago- not that he runs it like a gangster or something, but no small-time mage or other supernatural creature would start anything serious, for fear that the Wrath of Dresden would come down upon them.
 His death was far more destructive than he knew.

 - Stories of his exploits also stretch to the Nevernever, in particular a certain tale involving a donut.